 Bogs are defined by their nutrient-poor, acidic, and saturated soil and are usually found in low-lying areas where water has pooled.
 Although that description is less than thrilling, over time, such areas create ideal conditions for rare plants and animals to thrive.

-Conserving mountain bogs is a key step in recovering the bog turtle, the smallest turtle found in the United States, the sweet pitcher plant, and three other federally-endangered plants.
+Conserving mountain bogs is a key step in recovering the bog turtle, the smallest turtle found in North America, the sweet pitcher plant, and three other federally-endangered plants.
+TNC in North Carolina has also recently partnered with other organizations to augment bog turtle populations through a process called head-starting, where juvenile turtles are raised in captivity until one year of age.

 Our Southern Blue Ridge Program Director Megan Sutton has spent a great deal of time in TNC's bogs.
 "The way we are managing these bogs is somewhat unnatural," Sutton admits.
 "We're trying to manage them in place, because they don't have any place to move."
 Ecosystems that used to exist across a landscape, now only occur in rare pockets.